US stocks, crude oil prices fall as markets extend slump - NewsBreak

 US stocks, crude oil prices fall as markets extend slump

-Stocks fell broadly on Wall Street in afternoon trading Tuesday, extending a slump for the major indexes as investors continue to worry about the state of the economy.
+NEW YORK — (AP) — Stocks fell broadly in afternoon trading on Wall Street Tuesday, extending a slump for the major indexes as investors continue to worry about the state of the economy.

-The S&P 500 fell 0.9% as of 2:06 p.m.
+The S&P 500 fell 1.5% as of 12:01 p.m.
 Eastern.
-Roughly 75% of stocks in the benchmark index fell in the weak opening following a long weekend for the Independence Day holiday.
-The Dow Jones Industrial Average fell 437 points, or 1.4%, to 30,660, while the Nasdaq recovered from an early slide and was 0.5% higher.
+More than 85% of stocks in the benchmark index fell in the weak opening following a long weekend for the Independence Day holiday.
+The Dow Jones Industrial Average fell 562 points, or 1.8%, to 30,532 and the Nasdaq fell 0.3%.

-Energy companies had some of the biggest losses as the price of U.S. crude oil slumped 9.1%.
-Exxon Mobil fell 4.5% and Hess dropped 8.2%.
+Energy companies had some of the biggest losses as U.S. oil prices fell 8.1%.
+Exxon Mobil shed 4%.

 Banks also fell significantly, along with bond yields.
-The yield on the 10-year Treasury, which helps set mortgage rates, fell to 2.80% from 2.90% late Friday.
-JPMorgan Chase was down 1.4%.
+The yield on the 10-year Treasury, which helps set mortgage rates, fell to 2.79% from 2.90% late Friday.
+JPMorgan Chase fell 2.3%.

 Stocks remain in a slump that pulled the S&P 500 into a bear market last month, meaning an extended decline of 20% or more from a recent peak.
 The market's performance in the first half of 2022 was the worst since the first six months of 1970.